dmfow/CheatSheets/Git.md

 # OR
 git commit -am “Message for the commit here” command

+# If you did a commit, but put the wrong message in there and want to change it.
+git commit --amend -m "New commit message"
+# Then Check it
+git log

 # Upload to your git/gitlab/github server (<master> is the name of the master)
 git push command
 # OR